flexera-public/rsc/README.md

 The list of global flags is:
 ```
   --help           Show help.
   --version        Show application version.
   -c, --config="/home/raphael/.rsc"
                    path to rsc config file
   -a, --account=ACCOUNT
                    RightScale account ID
   -h, --host=HOST  RightScale login endpoint (e.g. 'us-3.rightscale.com')
-  --email=EMAIL     Login email, use --email and --password or use
-                    --refreshToken, --accessToken, --apiToken or --rl10
+  --email=EMAIL    Login email, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10
-  --pwd=PWD         Login password, use --email and --password or use
-                    --refreshToken, --accessToken, --apiToken or --rl10
+  --pwd=PWD        Login password, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10
   -r, --refreshToken=REFRESHTOKEN
-                    OAuth refresh token, use --email and --password or use
-                    --refreshToken, --accessToken, --apiToken or --rl10
+                   OAuth refresh token, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10
   -s, --accessToken=ACCESSTOKEN
-                    OAuth access token, use --email and --password or use
-                    --refreshToken, --accessToken, --apiToken or --rl10
+                   OAuth access token, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10
   -p, --apiToken=APITOKEN
-                    Instance API token, use --email and --password or use
-                    --refreshToken, --accessToken, --apiToken or --rl10
+                   Instance API token, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10
-  --rl10            Proxy requests through RightLink 10 agent, use --email and
-                    --password or use --refreshToken, --accessToken, --apiToken
+  --rl10           Proxy requests through RightLink 10 agent, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10
-                    or --rl10
   --noAuth         Make unauthenticated requests, used for testing
   --x1=X1          Extract single value using JSON:select
-  --xm=XM           Extract zero, one or more values using JSON:select and
-                    return newline separated list
+  --xm=XM          Extract zero, one or more values using JSON:select and return newline separated list
-  --xj=XJ           Extract zero, one or more values using JSON:select and
+  --xj=XJ          Extract zero, one or more values using JSON:select and return JSON
-                    return JSON
   --xh=XH          Extract header with given name
-  -n, --noRedirect  Do not follow redirect responses
   --fetch          Fetch resource with href present in 'Location' header
   --dump=DUMP      Dump HTTP request and response.
-Possible values are 'debug'
+Possible values are 'debug' or 'json'.
-                    or 'json'.
+  -v, --verbose    Dump HTTP request and response including auth requests and headers, enables --dump=debug by default, use --dump=json to switch format
   --pp             Pretty print response body
 ```

 ### Authentication